kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - `workloadbuilder.Validate` with create/update `ValidationInput`, declarative
   validation enabled, and explicit policy/disruption allow-lists.
-- Correct `v1beta1` Workload, selected leaf templates, PodGroups, `controllerRef`, `workloadRef`, controller ownerReferences, labels, common Workload-wide priority class, and bounded UID-hashed Workload, PodGroup, and CPG names with level-aware revision suffixes.
+- Correct `v1beta1` Workload, selected leaf templates, PodGroups, `controllerRef`, `workloadRef`, a controller ownerReference to the LWS, and a non-controller ownerReference to an LWS-owned Workload (omitted when the Workload is parent-owned).
+Labels, common Workload-wide priority class, and bounded UID-hashed Workload, PodGroup, and CPG names with level-aware revision suffixes.
 Rejection of a computed name owned by another controller.
 - Phase-2 `WorkloadItem` tree generation maps LWS and replica fields through direct `CompositePodGroupData` and role leaves through direct `PodGroupData`;
   replica `minGroupCount` accepts only `1` or `2`.